 Do you have a child who needs to memorize their multiplication facts?
 Use these free printable multiplication charts and multiplication wheels to help them learn their math facts!

-Multiplication charts and wheels are invaluable tools for kids when they need to learn their multiplication facts.
+Multiplication charts and wheels are invaluable tools for kids when they need to learn their multiplication facts and times tables.
 Multiplication facts need to be memorized before kids can move on to more complex math problems, so spending time to really solidify the multiplication tables in their minds is very important.

-The following multiplication charts can be used as tools or as practice for your 2nd or 3rd grade child- or child of any age who needs help committing their multiplication facts to memory.
+The following free printable multiplication charts can be used as student reference tools or as practice for your 2nd grade, 3rd grade, 4th grade, or 5th grade child- or child of any age who needs help committing their multiplication facts to memory.

 Below you will find a variety of multiplication charts available for download to use in your home or classroom.
 These 12 x 12 multiplication charts come in color or black & white, as well as completed and blank.
 Choose the chart that meets your needs best- or download them all!

 These charts cover the multiplication facts from 0 to 12.
 Click on the picture or on the link below each picture for immediate download.

 The left column and top row have the different factors to be multiplied together.

 Use these times table charts to help your child learn multiplication skills, properties of multiplication, solve simple multiplication problems, identify square numbers, and as a handy reference for their student binder.

 Colorful 12 x 12 Printable Multiplication Chart: This free printable multiplication chart is full color and is completed.
 It can be printed out used as a resource or memory device.